 As experienced attorneys for DUI hit-and-run cases, we’ve worked on many cases where the DUI driver has tried to bring a defense in an attempt to excuse their behavior or try to lessen their charges.
 Some of the more common defenses we’ve seen as attorneys include the ‘it wasn’t me’ defense, claiming they weren’t driving under the influence at the time and even the more ‘offensive’ defense the evidence was incorrectly collected by police.

-While the hope is that there will never be an instance where a person finds themselves injured by a drunk driver who then fled the scene, it may be helpful to know the common defenses and how to protect against them.
-Many individuals who are faced with DUI hit and run charges begin with the most logical defense: specifically that they were not the person driving the car that caused the accident, or the “it wasn’t me” defense.
-Along the same lines, many drivers will attempt to claim that they were not drunk or reckless at the time of the accident, sometimes in connection with stating that they were not aware that they hit anything/anyone.
-These two defenses may not exonerate a drunk driver completely, but they may help them avoid more serious charges for their actions.
+DUI drivers who are faced with DUI hit and run charges try the most logical defense; that they weren’t the person driving the car at the time of the accident- the “it wasn’t me” defense.
+When this defense is raised, it’s important for witnesses of the accident to come forward with credible evidence of the accident.
+Another common defense from DUI drivers is that they weren’t drunk or reckless at the time of the accident, sometimes in connection with stating that they were not aware that they hit anything/anyone.
+These two defenses may not exonerate a drunk driver completely but can help them avoid more serious charges for their actions.

 Call (480) 634-7480 & Speak To One Of Our AttorneysSubmit your information and we will reach out soon